What can I do with a major in Consumer Economics?

 UGA Specific Information for Consumer Economics

 A Consumer Economics major prepares students for work in a variety of fields, including government agencies, consumer organizations and corporations for careers in consumer protection; public policy; financial services; consumer research; and communication.
-For those who pursue the Applied Consumer Analytics emphasis, consumer and policy analysts are in demand by private, public, and non-profit organizations.
+Students who pursue the Applied Consumer Analytics emphasis will gain the analytical skills needed to transform data into practical information for use in organizational and policy decisions.
+Consumer and policy analysts are in demand by private, public, and non-profit organizations.

 ** Includes Self-Employed